mantidproject/mslice/docs/source/cutting.rst

 You can also change the default using the ``Options`` menu, ``Cut algorithm default`` entry.
 This will change the default cut algorithm *for this session of MSlice* (the default algorithm will revert to ``Rebin`` if you restart MSlice).

-..
-  For mantid major releases from ``v6.40``, the default cutting algorithm has been changed from ``Rebin`` to ``Integration``.
-This change has been made because the ``Integration`` method can be used for both absolute and non-absolute units measurements.
-Conversely, for absolute units measurements the ``Rebin`` method will give incorrect and misleading values.
-  As a result of this change, it is expected that values calculanced henceforth will differ from those calculated historically, if the default integration method has been used.